shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

 10. Build & Deploy (run from the command line):

- This step builds the web app, loads the wicket sample security policy into ldap, and deploys to tomcat:
+ Build the web app, loads the wicket sample security policy into ldap, and deploy into tomcat:
 ```
 mvn clean tomcat:deploy
 ```